fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 The typical use case for feature tables is to store measurements related to segmented objects, while mantaining a link to the original instances (e.g. labels).
-Note that the current specification is aligned to the one of [masking ROI tables](#masking-roi-tables), since they share the same kind of use case, but the two may diverge in the future.
+Note that the current specification is aligned to the one of [masking ROI tables](#masking-roi-tables), since they both need to relate a table to a label image, but the two may diverge in the future.

 As part of the current `fractal-tasks-core` tasks, measurements can be performed e.g. via `regionprops` from `scikit-image`, as wrapped in